Top Banks in Uganda

 Total assets: UGX 2.32 trillion (2016)

-Standard Charted Bank Uganda Limited was established in 1912, making it the oldest bank to operate in the country.
-It is the first bank in Uganda to introduce the VISA Electron debit card and toll-free phone banking.
+Standard Charted Bank Uganda Limited was established in 1912, making it the oldest of the banks in Uganda.
+It is the first Ugandan bank to introduce the VISA Electron debit card and toll-free phone banking.
 It is also the first bank to be licensed to trade government securities as the main dealer in Africa, and the first to offer derivative products.

 Revenue: UGX:112 billion (2016)